jmcollin78/versatile_thermostat/documentation/en/feature-auto-start-stop.md

 Check the box to allow auto-start and auto-stop, and leave it unchecked to disable the feature.

+Note: The auto-start/stop function will only turn a _VTherm_ back on if it was turned off by this function.
+This prevents unwanted or unexpected activations.
+Naturally, the off state is preserved even after a Home Assistant restart.

 > ![Tip](images/tips.png) _*Notes*_
 > 1. The detection algorithm is described [here](algorithms.md#auto-startstop-algorithm).
 > 2. Some appliances (boilers, underfloor heating, _PAC_, etc.) may not like being started/stopped too frequently.
 If that's the case, it might be better to disable the function when you know the appliance will be used.
 For example, I disable this feature during the day when presence is detected because I know my _PAC_ will turn on often.
 I enable auto-start/stop at night or when no one is home, as the setpoint is lowered and it rarely triggers.